HashMapsData2Value/AlgorandFAQ/README.md

 Each account has a public address and a private key.
 The private key is associated with a set of phrases, 25 of them.
 These phrases are taken from [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) English wordlist.

 Each word is associated with a number between 1 and 2048, and 24 words can be randomly chosen, with a 25th word calculated from the first 24 as a checksum.
 (Meaning that if you type in one of the first 24 words incorrectly, you will get an error.)
 This means there are as many as 2048^24 different combinations of seedphrases, or roughly 3 * 10^79.
-As a point of comparison, some estimates place the number of atoms in the entire Universe at ~10^80.
+As a point of comparison, some estimates place the number of atoms in the entire known Universe at ~10^80.

 The seed phrase is associated with the private key that is used to sign transactions and other activity from your account.
 The public key (with which the account address is associated with) can be used to verify that signature, such that others can confirm it was indeed you who authorized a certain transaction.